National Yang Ming Chiao Tung University: Student Self-Governance

 The university-wide student self-governance body, the NYCU Student Association, was established on February 1, 2021, through the merger of the Chiaotung Branch (formerly the Student Union of National Chiao Tung University) and the Yangming Branch (formerly the Student Association of National Yang-Ming University).
 Prior to the official merger of the two universities, both student associations collaboratively drafted a unified organizational charter to ensure a smooth transition of student governance.

-According to the National Yang Ming Chiao Tung University Regulations on Establishing and Advising Student Self-Governing Organizations and in the spirit of branch-level autonomy, the Yangming and Chiaotung Branch independently manage student affairs within their respective campuses.

 Yang-Ming Crusade

-Established in 1978 by Professor Pesus Chou, the Yang-Ming Crusade was originally known as the Yang-Ming Crusade Club—has been recognized with a Medical Contribution Award.
-In its first decade, the organization focused on cervical cancer prevention and health education in Kinmen.
+Established in 1978 by Professor Pesus Chou, the Yang-Ming Crusade later became a formal student club and received the 13th Medical Contribution Award in the group category.
+In its first decade, the organization focused on cervical cancer prevention and health education in the Kinmen.
 It later transitioned into community-based preventive medicine.

+In collaboration with local public health centers, members conducted door-to-door visits to provide blood pressure checks and urine glucose tests for residents, referring those in need to health centers for follow-up care and medical record documentation.
+Its activities focused on community preventive healthcare.

 Sports and Arts

 Meichu Games

 Originally launched as an athletic competition between National Chiao Tung University (NCTU) and National Tsing Hua University (NTHU), the Meichu Games are held annually from late February to early March.
 Events span a wide range of sports, including board games, basketball, volleyball, soccer, table tennis, badminton, baseball, bridge, tennis, and more.
-Since the first Meichu Games in 1969, the Games have evolved into a major annual highlight for both universities.
+The first Meichu Games took place in 1969.